tungnguyenlam/characters-and-dialouges-association-in-comics/README.md

 - Make sure you are in **.../characters-and-dialouges-association-in-comics/** (the folder containing this README).

-- Set up the dataset (downloads and unzips if not present):
+- If you want to set up the dataset manually (downloads and unzips if not present), for docker users, those 2 command will be automatically run:

 ```bash
 chmod +x ./environments/set_up.sh
 ./environments/set_up.sh
 ```

-Windows is not currently supported.
-Please download the dataset manually and organize/rename the folder/files to match the folder structure shown above.

-### For docker on Linux (recommended)
+### For docker (recommended)

 - Build the image (Use whatever image name you want, here we use comical ^\_^)